 You have the next week to improve and get better.

 I really hope these ideas will help you to be your most productive self, whatever it is that you do.
 On my end, I can say that these tricks and practices have changed my life to the better and allowed me to allocate my time to what really matters.

 About the Author:

 Carolina has recently finished her degree in Management.
 She worked with us at ProLingua Global as a Back Office Manager, learning about the practical aspects of business management under my mentorship.
 I asked her to describe herself in just one sentence:

-‘Someone creative who makes order out of chaos.’
+‘Someone creative who likes to make order out of chaos.’

-She has a passion for language learning and she would love to have a chance to work with a language professional again in the future.
+She has a passion for language learning and she would love to have a chance to work with a language professional again in the future, as a personal assistant and back office manager.
 She likes crochet and the company of good books.

 Reach out to her via LinkedIn: